mzazon/awesome-cloud-projects/aws/managing-secrets-with-rotation/managing-secrets-with-rotation.md

            database = credentials['dbname']

            # In a real application, you would use these credentials
-           # to connect to your database
+           # to connect to your database using a library like pymysql or psycopg2
            print(f"Connecting to database: {host}:{port}/{database}")
            print(f"Username: {username}")
            print("Password: [REDACTED]")